 PREVENTIVE AND MANAGEMENT OPTIONS

 We do not suggest you use homemade products containing butter or oils, because they can bring about other digestive problems, or be absorbed by the cat's system before they have a chance to work.
-There are a number of effective ways you can help your cat deal with hairballs.
+There are a number of more effective ways to help your cat deal with hairballs.
 Used routinely, they can help keep hairballs from forming:

-GROOMING - Because cats are always grooming themselves, many owners do not realize that their cat will readily accept and appreciate brushing to remove loose hair.
-Brushing is the fastest and easiest way to reduce hair ingestion, and it also helps keep it off your furniture.
-There are many specialized cat grooming tools, including:
+GROOMING - Regular brushing is the fastest and easiest way to remove loose hair.
+Brushing also helps keep hair off your furniture.
+There are many specialized cat grooming tools:

 The Dual Sided Brush teases out snarls and tangles with the pin brush side, and uses the bristle side to bring out the shine of your cat's coat.